 Pro-tip: If you use Workvivo for your social intranet, you can take advantage of Slack’s instant messaging features by integrating the app into your activity feed.
 So even when your team doesn’t have Slack open, they won’t miss out on any important messages!

-4. Voice & video conferencing tools
+4. Voice & video conferencing tools: Zoom

 Adding voice and video conferencing tools to your tech stack is a must.
 These tools aren’t just a way for your team to meet up and discuss projects, but they’re also a perfect solution for talking to customers remotely and networking with potential clients.

-Depending on your chosen tool, setting up a video call with your team is as easy as setting a meeting time, sharing a link with them, and waiting for them to join.
-A tool like Zoom (which now has over 300 million users!) allows you to host meetings, share presentations, and connect with clients from anywhere.
+With a video conferencing tool such as Zoom, setting up a video call with your team is as easy as setting a meeting time, sharing a link with them, and waiting for them to join.

+Zoom (which now has over 300 million users) allows you to host meetings, share presentations, and connect with clients from anywhere.
 Once the meeting starts, you can share your screen and link files with up to 25 team members.
-And if somebody can’t make the meeting, you can record it and send it to them once you’re done!
+And if somebody can’t make the meeting, you can record it and send it to them once you’re done.

-5. Document collaboration tools
+5. Document collaboration tools: Google Workspace

 Collaboration tools are a must-have for any team.